ybur-yug/volt_tutorial/README.md

 `volt console`

 Now, we have our default console.
 If we check what's up, we will see we are accessing `Volt::Page`.
-If we call `page.attributes' we can see we get a hash back that is something like `{:name-><Volt::Model::some_id nil>}`.
+If we call `page.attributes` we can see we get a hash back that is something like `{:name-><Volt::Model::some_id nil>}`.
 So by default, we are manipulating a page.
 If modifying a page is where we start to work by default, if we want to add a page for links, we best get it in our routes.
 So lets open that up.